namor5772/EODshareReval/README.md

 - Downloads daily OHLCV data for multiple ASX tickers.
 - Reads holdings from `asx_eod_output/Tickers_and_Shares.txt` (one `TICKER,SHARES` per line).
-- Calculates Value = Shares × Close Price for each security, formatted to 2 decimal places.
+- Calculates Value = Shares * Close Price for each security, formatted to 2 decimal places.
-- Price data rounded and zero‑padded to 3 decimal places.
+- Price data rounded and zero-padded to 3 decimal places.
 - Produces a clean, consolidated CSV output with columns:
   - `Date, Ticker, Shares, Open, High, Low, Close, Volume, Value`
 - Saves output to: `asx_eod_output/DailyData.csv`
 - Prompts for start and end dates, with convenience defaults.

-Note: If `Tickers_and_Shares.txt` is missing or empty, the script falls back to its built‑in holdings list and will indicate this when starting.
+Note: If `Tickers_and_Shares.txt` is missing or empty, the script falls back to its built-in holdings list and will indicate this when starting.

 ---